Reconnection Widget

 This is when the underlying bank or data provider no longer considers the user's consent valid, typically after a fixed time window, even if things were working before.

-Aerosync will surface this as a distinct status (for example, EXPIRED_CONSENT) on the connection.
+Aerosync will surface this as a distinct status (for example, FAILURE) on the connection.

 What happens in this state: